fauzancodes/github-wrapped-app/README.md

 # GitHub Wrapped App

 Welcome to the **GitHub Wrapped App**.
-This App is built using [Go](https://go.dev/) with the [Wails](https://wails.io/) framework.
+This App is built using [Go](https://go.dev/) and [Next.JS](https://nextjs.org/) with the [Wails](https://wails.io/) framework.
 It connects directly to GitHub's platform using the user's [GitHub Personal Access Token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic), providing detailed insights into user activity across both public and private repositories.
 The API ensures high performance, security, and transparency, without storing sensitive user data.

 ## Features